martin-eden/pet_aux/readme.txt

-Does not work in 2019!
+Does not work since 2019!

 Sorry guys, Blizz now requires passport to obtain AuthID.
 Fuck them.

-I'll keep code locally for tinkering but this repository will be
-deleted:
+I'm archiving this repository due following reasons:
   * I can't test it's current functionality
-  * my account was BANNED FOREWER in WoW.
+  * My account is BANNED FOREWER in WoW.
 Feels like medal of honour.
   * I'm tired of WoW.
-I've tried and saw a lot of thinkgs while I was playing 2009/2015
+I played it a lot from 2009 till 2015.

 --
 This is project from the "gray zone" of World of Warcraft.